Chart Color Schemes

 Bexley North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results for Bexley North, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Health outcomes data shows excellent results for Bexley North, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.

-The rate of private health cover is approximately 53% of the total population (~2,352 people), which is higher than the average SA2 area but lower than Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 6.4% and 5.7% of residents respectively.
-74.2% of residents declare themselves completely clear of medical ailments, similar to Greater Sydney's 74.6%.
-Bexley North has a higher proportion of seniors aged 65 and over at 22.8% (1,004 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are strong and align with national rankings.
+Approximately 53% of the total population (~2,268 people) have private health cover, leading that of the average SA2 area.
+This compares to 59.9% across Greater Sydney.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 6.4 and 5.7% of residents respectively.
+74.2% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Bexley North has 22.8% of residents aged 65 and over (968 people), higher than the 15.5% in Greater Sydney.
+Health outcomes among seniors are particularly strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health